-By 1934, 351 Marlborough was the home of Dr. John Stephen Scott and his wife, Helen G. (Davis) Scott.
+On July 14, 1933, 351 Marlborough was acquired from Henry Cunningham’s estate by S. Elizabeth Hodson, a secretary in a real estate office, and on July 31, 1933, she conveyed the property to Dr. John Stephen Scott.
+He and his wife, Helen G. (Davis) Scott, made it their home.
 They previously had lived at 31 Alveston in Jamaica Plain.
 He was a dentist and maintained his offices at 110 Newbury.
-He was the assessed owner of 351 Marlborough from 1934 through 1944 and is shown as the owner on the 1938 Bromley map.

 In November of 1935, he filed for (and subsequently received) permission to repair the gable of the house, which had been damaged by fire.

 The Scotts continued to live at 351 Marlborough until about 1940, when they moved to the Hotel Hamilton at 260 Clarendon.
 He continued to maintain his dental offices at 110 Newbury and to own 351 Marlborough and lease it to others.